 You risk experiencing prolonged fatigue, loss of appetite, feeling lethargic and heavy on your runs for several days in a row, mood swings and any running-related injury.
 Encountering any of these symptoms means you may need to scale back on your post-race period.
 Have patience, and give yourself the time you need.

 Schedule Week 4:

 |Rest or Elliptical T / Swim /Cycle||35 min.
 Easy plus 5 x 100m strides||45 min.
 Easy run||Elliptical Trainer / Swim / Cycle||45 min.
 Easy run||35 min.
 Easy plus 6-8x100m stride||65 min. steady|

-Include a day with easy run/strides in your training in this last week.
-Following schedule 5 with awareness of fine-tuning yourself based on how you feel, should leave you injury free and ready to resume serious training again.
+Include a day with easy runs/strides in your training this last week.
+Following schedule 5 with awareness of fine-tuning yourself based on how you feel, should leave you injury-free and ready to resume serious training again.

 Schedule Week 5: